pontem-network/aptos-core/developer-docs-site/docs/guides/install-petra-wallet.md

 # Install Petra Extension

-[Petra (Aptos Wallet)](https://petra.app/) is now available on the Chrome store.
+[Petra (Pont Wallet)](https://petra.app/) is now available on the Chrome store.
 To install the Petra extension on your Chrome browser, you can chose either of the following options:

 ## Install from the Chrome Web Store